tranlevantra/VisNA/README.md

 ## Acknowledgements

-VisNA was developed as part of the `MATH2191 Applied Research Project` at RMIT University.
-I deeply appreciate the guidance of Dr. Irene Hudson and Dr. Yan Wang.
+VisNA was developed as part of my WIL course at RMIT University.
+I deeply appreciate the guidance of Prof. Irene Hudson and A. Prof. Yan Wang.
 Their focus on understanding the mechanisms behind missing data before considering any imputation set the foundation for this package.

 Special thanks to [Asma Ali](https://github.com/AsmaLi1326) for her insightful feedback on design and her unwavering emotional support